renayo/inventory-skill/README.md

 * "Read inventory"
 * "Open inventory"
 * "Add dictionary to desk in inventory"
-* "Remove dictioanry from inventory"
 * "Where is dictionary in inventory"
 * "Move dictionary to table in inventory"
+* "Remove dictionary from inventory"

 ## Credits
 renayo